jonra1993/fastapi-alembic-sqlmodel-async/README.md

 </p>

 ## Static files
-All files on static folder will be server by nginx container as static files.
+All files on static folder will be served by nginx container as static files.
 You can check it with this link [http://nginx.localhost/1.png](http://nginx.localhost/1.png)

 ## Minio server
-This template allows that users can upload their photos.
-The images are stored and presigned using the open source Object Storage Service (OSS) [minio](https://min.io/), which allows to storade images in buckets in a secure way.
+This template allows users can upload their photos.
+The images are stored using the open source Object Storage Service (OSS) [minio](https://min.io/), which provides storage of images using buckets in a secure way through presigned URLs.
 - **Minio credentials ->** *username:* minioadmin and *password:* minioadmin

 <p align="center">